csitsociety/old-csit-website/_posts/2017-11-11-Reflecting-on-Meetup-of-the-Week.md

 ### What improvements will I make to Meetup of the Week next year?
 I think one problem that affected attendance was that I would sometimes select the Meetup for the week too late and not provide everyone with enough notice to fit it into their schedules.
 This often occurred because my own schedule was quite busy, and I would end up procrastinating my selection.
 But procrastination begone!
 Next semester I will ensure I provide at least a week’s notice before each Meetup so that you have more time to plan your own week.

 Another issue with MotW was that often the posts would get lost beneath the other frequent posts in the CSIT Society Facebook group.
 To combat this, I will be creating Facebook group events for each MotW so it will be much easier to find the necessary information.
-This will have the added bonus of allowing you to see who else is going and be able to add to your Facebook calendar by just clicking “interested”.
+This will have the added bonus of allowing you to see who else is going and be able to add the event to your Facebook calendar by just clicking “interested”.
 I trialled this for the last MotW of the year and it appeared to be received positively.

 Finally, running MotW alone can become quite taxing during busy periods of the semester and some weekly selections end up heavily influenced by my own availability.
 If I’m able to distribute the responsibility and involve other people in the operation of MotW next year, that will have a very positive effect on the variety and diversity of the different Meetups selected each week.

 ### Thanks for reading!
-Meetup of the week has been an excellent experiment that I believe has really paid off.
+Meetup of the Week has been an excellent experiment that I believe has really paid off.
 As it resumes next semester, I hope to continue to see familiar faces and also many new ones!

 ![Group photo](../images/blog/csitmeetupphoto.jpg)